 Our BAAS electronic engineering degree program is designed to be completed 100% online, so you’ll complete assignments, readings, labs, tests and projects throughout the semester.
 Recorded and live lectures via Mediasite and Canvas will connect you with professors and other students at your convenience, rather than during a specific time.
 In this program, you have the option to take all classes online or a combination of online and in-person.
 Our program is designed with the working professional in mind.

 Faculty and Advising for Electronics Engineering Technology (Analog) Majors

 The applied arts and sciences faculty are committed to responsible academic advising.
-This means we help you schedule the right courses at the right time, facilitating your next step in your professional career.
+This means we help you schedule the right courses at the right time, facilitating the next step in your professional career.
 Faculty members are specialists in their areas of advising and are current with requirements for admission into the programs they advise so you get the academic advice you need, when you need it.

 Service and Mutual Interest Organizations

-If you want to get more involved, ENMU provides students the opportunity to use the skills you'll gain while working on your degree to hold leadership positions in ENMU organizations.
+If you would like to get more involved, ENMU provides the opportunity to use the skills you'll gain while working on your degree to hold leadership positions in our many organizations.
 At ENMU, you will be able to explore more than 50 student organizations that range from academic, cultural, multicultural, service, special interest and fraternities/sororities.
 If you see a need for an organization we don't have, you can even start your own.

 Career Opportunities in Electronics Engineering Technology (Analog)

 Major companies like Lockheed Martin, Raytheon and ONCOR have hired ENMU graduates in electronics engineering.
 Our students have been actively sought out for summer internships and jobs by ONCOR.
 Starting positions at ONCOR provide an excellent starting salary and financial contributions to graduate school.
 The bottom line is: we prepare you for life beyond college.